MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 ---
-title: "ALM Accelerator for Power Platform | MicrosoftDocs"
+title: "Set up ALM Accelerator for Power Platform components Manual | MicrosoftDocs"
 description: "The ALM Accelerator for Power Platform will help you follow ALM patterns and practices to source control and move your solutions from your development environment to test and production environments using DevOps.
 This guide will walk through the manual setup steps of the Accelerator."
 author: mikefactorial
 manager: devkeydet